What Is an AI SEO Service? A Complete Guide for Marketing Teams

 Growth at $2,997 per month - 100 tracked keywords, 8 optimized articles, continuous technical auditing, GEO optimization.
 For businesses building their organic foundation.

-Pro at $5,997 per month — 300 keywords, 16 articles, programmatic SEO, E-E-A-T authority building, brand monitoring, and revenue attribution reporting.
+Pro at $5,997 per month - scaled search coverage, editorial production, programmatic SEO, E-E-A-T authority building, brand monitoring, and revenue attribution reporting.
 For businesses scaling organic as a primary revenue channel.

-Enterprise at $14,997 per month — 1,000 keywords, 40 articles, full authority program, dedicated strategy, custom reporting.
+Enterprise at $14,997 per month - market-wide search coverage, a full authority program, dedicated strategy, and custom reporting.
 For businesses where organic search is a board-level priority.

 If you want to see where your site stands before committing to anything, our free audit covers 50 or more technical, content, and authority factors - with a prioritized action plan ranked by estimated revenue impact.